 In low fade haircut, though the main principle of hairs fading away remains the same, the difference lies in the level from the transition begins.

-In this case, the hair remains unchanged almost up to three inches down from the top of the head, and around one inch above the ear level, the transition starts.
+In this case, the hair remains unchanged, almost up to three inches down from the top of the head, and the transition starts around one inch above the ear level.

-The hairline usually forms an arc around above the ears and gradually fades away into the sideburns.
+The hairline usually forms an arc above the ears and gradually fades away into the sideburns.

-Low fades give you a chance to experiment with various patterns as the volume of hair is more, and the hairstyle does not look as harsh as in the case of high fade.
+Low fades allow you to experiment with various patterns as the volume of hair increases, and the hairstyle does not look as harsh as in the case of high fade.

 You can have this haircut in various styles like skin fades, which can give a partial bald effect like the high fade or the shadow effect or the low hair drop effect at the back to make designs.